Skip to content

 What is ecommerce funnel optimization?

-Ecommerce funnel optimization is the process of identifying and fixing the specific points where potential customers leave your website before completing a purchase.
-Instead of just trying to drive more traffic, optimization focuses on making your existing traffic more valuable.
-This involves analyzing user behavior, improving page load speeds, and upgrading product page visuals to keep buyers moving toward the checkout.
+Ecommerce funnel optimization identifies and repairs the specific touchpoints where potential customers abandon your website before completing a transaction.
+Focusing on these drop-off areas makes your existing traffic significantly more profitable rather than constantly paying to acquire new visitors.
+You accomplish this by analyzing session recordings, improving slow page load times, and upgrading low-quality product visuals to keep buyers moving toward the final checkout step.

 Where do most buyers drop off in the ecommerce funnel?